 Glaxosmithkline's score of 100 is higher than 100% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, GlaxoSmithKline (GSK) reported total carbon emissions of approximately 521,000,000 kg CO2e for Scope 1 and 44,000,000 kg CO2e for Scope 2 globally.
-In the UK, their combined Scope 1 and 2 emissions were about 92,000,000 kg CO2e.
-The company has set ambitious climate targets, aiming for net zero emissions across all operations by 2030 for Scope 1 and 2 emissions.
-Additionally, GSK plans to achieve net zero emissions across its entire value chain by 2045, targeting a 90% reduction in absolute emissions from a 2020 baseline.
-GSK has made significant strides in reducing its carbon footprint, achieving a 15% reduction in Scope 1 and 2 emissions in 2021 compared to 2020.
-They are committed to further reductions, with a near-term goal of an 80% decrease in Scope 1 and 2 emissions by 2030 and a 34% reduction in these emissions by 2025 from a 2017 baseline.
-For Scope 3 emissions, GSK aims for a 16% reduction by 2030.
-Overall, GSK's climate commitments reflect a strong dedication to sustainability and reducing their environmental impact, aligning with industry standards for climate action.
+In the UK, GSK's combined Scope 1 and 2 emissions were about 92,000,000 kg CO2e.
+The company has set ambitious climate targets, aiming for net zero emissions across all operations (Scope 1 and 2) by 2030 and a 90% reduction in emissions across all scopes by 2045, using a 2020 baseline.
+GSK has achieved a 15% reduction in Scope 1 and 2 emissions from 2020 to 2021.
+Additionally, they are committed to reducing absolute Scope 1 and 2 GHG emissions by 34% by 2025 from a 2017 baseline and Scope 3 emissions by 16% by 2030 from the same base year.
+Their long-term strategy includes a comprehensive approach to tackle emissions across their entire value chain, with a focus on high-quality offsets for any remaining emissions.
+GSK's climate initiatives are aligned with the Science Based Targets initiative (SBTi) and include commitments to significant reductions in emissions from purchased goods and services, business travel, and other operational activities.
+The data reported is sourced directly from GSK plc, ensuring accuracy and consistency in their climate commitments.

 Access structured emissions data, company-specific emission factors, and source documents